-Gucci Modern Slavery Statement for financial year 2021
+Gucci Modern Slavery Statement for the Financial year 2022

-This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and the California Transparency in Supply Chains Act of 2010 (SB 657) and sets out the steps completed by Gucci to ensure slavery and human trafficking is not taking place in our supply chains or in any part of our business.
+This statement is made pursuant to Section 54 of the UK Modern Slavery Act 2015 and the California Transparency in Supply Chains Act of 2010 (SB 657) and sets out the steps completed by Gucci to ensure slavery and human trafficking is not taking place in our supply chains or in any part of our business.

-This statement is referred to Gucci Ltd, the company under the Gucci division identified as reporting entity under the UK Modern Slavery Act 2015 and covers January 1, 2021 to December 31, 2021.
+This statement covers notably Gucci Ltd, the Gucci company identified as reporting entity under the UK Modern Slavery Act 2015 and covers January 1, 2022 to December 31, 2022.